Scanpath Prediction on Information Visualisations: Introduction

 Informed by these findings, we propose \methodNameLong~-- a method to predict saliency and scanpaths on information visualisations.
 The first stage of our method is the \methodSaliencyNameLong, which is a novel approach to predict multi-duration element-level human attention maps under multiple viewing durations.
 The second stage of our method samples scanpaths from the multi-duration element-level human attention maps in a probabilistic way.
 Through extensive evaluations on MASSVIS, we show that the novel element-wise attention maps and the data-driven sampling strategy allow our method to generate scanpaths of significantly better quality than previous methods.
 Moreover, they consistently outperform state-of-the-art methods with respect to several widely-used scanpath evaluation metrics.
-Our method achieves a relative improvement of 11.5\,\% in the Sequence Score~\cite{yang2020predicting}, and is best for the direction and position dimensions of Multimatch~\cite{jarodzka2010vector}.
+Our method achieves a relative improvement of 11.5\,\% in the Sequence Score~\cite{yang2020predicting}, and is best for the direction and position dimensions of MultiMatch~\cite{jarodzka2010vector}.
 In addition, our method establishes a new state-of-the-art performance on the closely linked saliency prediction task on MASSVIS.
 For example, it reaches a relative improvement of 23.6\,\% in the Pearson correlation coefficient under a 3-second viewing duration.

-The contributions of our work are two-fold.
+The contributions of our work are twofold.
 First, we present a systematic analysis of gaze dynamics on visualisation elements and reveal both consistencies across visualisations and viewers as well as structural differences between different visualisation elements.
-Second, we propose \methodNameLong, the first unified method for predicting saliency and scanpaths on information visualisations.
+Second, we propose \methodNameLong, the first unified method for predicting multi-duration visual saliency and scanpaths on information visualisations.
 Through extensive evaluations and a user study, we validate the effectiveness of our method, and report several fundamental findings of current scanpath metrics.